junxit/us-congress-bills-109/bill.md

   - **(7)** the cost of those benefits is the obligation of the United States to contribute to the supplementary compensation fund established by the Convention;
   - **(8)** any such contribution should be funded in a manner that neither upsets settled expectations based on the liability regime established under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) nor shifts to Federal taxpayers liability risks for nuclear incidents at foreign installations;
   - **(9)** with respect to a Price-Anderson incident, funds already available under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) should be used; and
-  - **(10)** with respect to a nuclear incident not covered by section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
+  - **(10)** with respect to a nuclear incident outside the United States not covered by section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210), a retrospective premium should be prorated among nuclear suppliers relieved from potential liability for which insurance is not available.
 - **(b)** *Purpose* The purpose of this Act is to allocate the contingent costs associated with participation by the United States in the international nuclear liability compensation system established by the Convention on Supplementary Compensation for Nuclear Damage, done at Vienna on September 12, 1997—
   - **(1)** with respect to a Price-Anderson incident, by using funds made available under section 170 of the Atomic Energy Act of 1954 (42 U.S.C.
 2210) to cover the contingent costs in a manner that neither increases the burdens nor decreases the benefits under section 170 of that Act; and
-  - **(2)** with respect to a covered incident that is not a Price-Anderson incident, by allocating the contingent costs equitably, on the basis of risk, among the class of nuclear suppliers relieved by the Convention from the risk of potential liability resulting from any covered incident.
+  - **(2)** with respect to a covered incident outside the United States that is not a Price-Anderson incident, by allocating the contingent costs equitably, on the basis of risk, among the class of nuclear suppliers relieved by the Convention from the risk of potential liability resulting from any covered incident outside the United States.

 ## § 3.
 Definitions